TheFlash2k/theflash2k/README.md

 ### Hi there 👋
 #### About Me:
-- I'm a Student currently doing my Bachelors in Cyber Security.
+- Cyber Security Researcher
-- Programmer.
+- Enthusiast Programmer.
+- Also, I produce Music.
-- Also, I produce Music which is trash but I try to make it :DD
+- Also, I love to take photos.

 <!--
 <summary><b>The tools in my arsenal: </summary>